HugoVazquez-x/MistralAI-Game-Jam-Team-15/README.md

 D_{n+1} = F(S, M_k, D_n)
 $$

 Where F is caracterized by the LLM model used and is modulated by the intention of the game.
-The intention should be to stabilized the debate to a calm behaviour are, at the contrary to make the debate go **out of control**.
+The intention should be keep the debate consistent, to keep a calm behaviour or increases candidates excitation to make the debate go **out of control**.

 ## Contributors